 Working with encaustic medium and hand ground pigments, I paint on Washi paper, wood and stone.
-I also create encaustic monotypes on Washi Paper.
 My inspiration is drawn from my engagement with natural environments and my curiosity; fueled by a life of asking questions and reading philosophy.

 Color, organic shapes, and a sense of the inherent spirituality of the natural world guide my art practice.

 Encaustic painting is a painting technique that uses heated beeswax, tree resin (damar) and pigments to paint (or print) on porous surfaces such as wood, stone, and paper.

 It dates back over 2,000 years and has been used by the Egyptians on Sarcophagi and temple paintings; the Greeks and Romans on ceramics and eventually moved into Europe as a way of creating archival paintings on wood and paper (the hot beeswax, tree resin and pigments are naturally archival.)

 In the 20th century, several well known artists created encaustic pieces: Jasper Johns, Diego Rivera, Wassily Kandinsky, and others.